 “’Topsy’ opens the listen with frisky drumming, quick bass lines and the soulful brass finding plenty of grooves, and “You And The Night And The Music” follows with carefully plucked bass alongside bright horns in the playful jazz climate.
 Swing and funk moments impress us, as does the more intimate areas of this exceptional effort.”
-Take Effect by Tom Haugen
+Take Effect

 be with me

 On BE WITH ME, Gordy is joined by ALAN PASQUA (piano), CHRIS COLANGELO (upright and electric bass), IDO MESHULAM (trombone and valve trombone), JEFF ELLWOOD (sax), RON STOUT (trumpet and flugelhorn), and vocalist SHERRY WILLIAMS.
 The album comprises six standards and four compositions by Gordy.